erudinsky/Azure-Bicep-Workshop/Workshop/2-Policy-as-code.md

 ## Task 2.2: Find incompliant resources

 Now you can check Compliance page to find incompliant resources in your environment.
-Find out all resources that are not compliant two the new policies (no single tag on resource, deployed not in `swedencentral`, `westeurope`, `eastasia` locations).
+Find out all resources that are not compliant to the new policies (no single tag on resource, deployed not in `swedencentral`, `westeurope`, `eastasia` locations).

 ![Policy Compliance](../.attachments/policy-compliance.png)